wp-plugins/w4-post-list/readme.txt

 == Upgrade Notice ==
+= 1.6.3 =
-= 1.6.1 =
+* New: Added shortcode button to insert shortcode quickly, similar as tinymce button = 1.6.1 =
 * New: Added loading state upon changing post type on options page = 1.6 =